Bruno81930/EDAN20-Labs/Assignment4/README.md

 Write a short report of 1 to 2 pages on the assignment

 ## Tasks
 This assignment is inspired by the Prismatic knowledge base used in the IBM Watson system.
-See this paper for details.
+See this [paper](http://www.aclweb.org/anthology/W/W10/W10-0915.pdf) for details.

 In this session, you will first use a parsed corpus of Swedish to extract the pairs and triples, and then apply it to other languages.

 ### Choosing a parsed corpus

 #### In this part, you will use the CONLL-X Swedish corpus.
-Download the tar archives containing the training and test sets for Swedish and uncompress them: [data sets].
-Local copies: [ training set] [ test set] [ test set with answers].
+Download the tar archives containing the training and test sets for Swedish and uncompress them: [data sets](http://ilk.uvt.nl/conll/free_data.html).
+Local copies: [training set](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_train.conll) [test set](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_test_blind.conll) [test set with answers](http://fileadmin.cs.lth.se/cs/Education/EDAN20/corpus/conllx/sv/swedish_talbanken05_test.conll).
 You will use the training set only.

 #### Draw a graphical representation of the two first sentences of the training set.
-#### Download What's wrong with my NLP and use it to check your representations.
+#### Download [What's wrong with my NLP](http://code.google.com/p/whatswrong/) and use it to check your representations.
 #### Apply the dependency parser for Swedish of the Langforia pipelines to these sentences.
 Link to Lanforia pipelines: http://vilde.cs.lth.se:9000/

 ### Extracting the subject–verb pairs and subject–verb–object triples
 You will extract all the subject–verb pairs and the subject–verb–object triples from the training corpus.
-To start the program, you can use the CoNLL-X reader available here.
+To start the program, you can use the CoNLL-X reader available [here](https://raw.githubusercontent.com/pnugues/ilppp/master/programs/labs/relation_extraction/python/conll.py).
 This program will enable you to read the other corpora.
 You can also reprogram one using the model of CoNLL 2000.
-You will find the description of the CoNLL-X format [here].
-Archive here.
+You will find the description of the CoNLL-X format [here](http://ilk.uvt.nl/conll/#dataformat).
+Archive [here](https://web.archive.org/web/20161105025307/http://ilk.uvt.nl/conll/).

 You can design the program you want.
 However, here are some hints on the results: